jpgough/api-workshop/02-contracts/README.md

 If a test doesn't work as expected you may have to take a look in this file to check the test is as expected and it is sometimes worth running `gradle clean` to clear out the folder to force regenerating the test.
 You can also execute the tests from this directory in your IDE.

 It is also worth noting that this is using [Rest-assured](http://rest-assured.io) behind the scenes, another good mechanism for fine grain control when testing APIs.

-### Step 5 - Adding More Tests
+## Step 5 - Adding More Tests

-Our `ContractBase.java` allows us to cover a lot of negative test cases.
+Our `ContractsBase.java` allows us to cover a lot of negative test cases.
 When we use all the other requests we should see some failures.
 Try and add tests for the following API edge cases: